hifiwi-fi/bc-bookmarklet/README.md

 ## How this works

-`esbuild` used used to build standard, modular esm code into a minified `iffi` target, and then the reults are stored in a json document that gets customised with `.replaceAll` in the exported `getBookmarklet` function.
+`esbuild` used used to build standard, modular esm code into a minified `iffi` target, and then the results are stored in a json document that gets customised with `.replaceAll` in the exported `getBookmarklet` function.

 ## See also